PizzaManStarted/ritm/ritm_repl/README.md

 * Adding **four** transitions between $q_2$ and $q_2$ : `q_2 { 0, 0 -> N, 0, L | 0, 1 -> N, 1, L  | 1, 0 -> N, 0, L  | 1, 1 -> N, 1, L } q_2`

 ### Remove one or multiple transition

+Remove one or multiple transitions matching the ones given as inputs.

 ### Remove a state

 Removes the given state and **any** mention of it inside the graph.